tmhglnd/av-toolbox/README.md

 - **av.speedgate** - Cancel the throughput of bangs/messages for a specified amount of time.

+- **av.loadmess** - A loadmess that fires the message after all loadmess/loadbang objects and patcherargs in abstractions.

 ### Jitter extensions

 - **av.movie~** - The jit.movie~ object with extras.
 Loads begin and end of the movie in the RAM for seamless looping.